plutoniumm/htmx/readme.md

 - [`ts-bun`](./ts-bun/readme.md): TSX + Bun with Hono

 > HTML Escaping, XSS/CSRF, SQL Injection etc are not my problems to deal with.
 Please watch out.

-## Usage
-idk ive not made a usage yet it may either be like just download and unzip the directory ... or like [haskell](https://github.com/yesodweb/stack-templates) where all files are written to a single file which is downloaded and built